allisonrandall/Edge-Detect-master/README.md

-*This repository is for personal uses.
+*This repository is for personal study uses.
 I do not own the original work.
 Please refer to the original if you wish to use this project.*

 Original Work:
 https://github.com/racsa-lab/Edge-Detect